Deeply Rooted In Scandinavian History, The Seax, AKA “Scramasax” Or “Sax,” Was The Blade Shape Of Choice For The Much-Feared And Revered Vikings.

 “Their personal knife was called the seax and it never left their side because it was their version of an EDC,” begins Ernest Emerson of Emerson Knives, Inc. “The knife was tasked with a myriad of chores, from skinning a freshly taken deer to cutting up the turnips they grubbed out of the ground with the same knife.”

-Emerson says the seax also could be employed as a self-defense weapon if needed.
-It was truly a blade for all seasons: Harvest produce in the morning, fend off the enemy after lunch, and then prepare supper in the evening—all with the same blade!
+Emerson said the seax also could be employed as a self-defense weapon if needed.
+It was truly a blade for all seasons: Harvest produce in the morning, fend off the enemy after lunch, and then prepare supper in the evening—all with the same blade.

 All joking aside, the seax was a handy blade.

-“It is a bowie-style blade, a spear-point type of blade, a Loveless drop-point hunter style of blade, and, of course, the well-known ‘broken-back’ style featuring a severe clip close to the front, finishing in a point well below the center line,” Emerson interjects.
+“It is a bowie-style blade, a spear-point type of blade, a Loveless drop-point hunter-style of blade, and, of course, the well-known ‘broken-back’ style featuring a severe clip close to the front, finishing in a point well below the center line,” Emerson said.

-He says the broken-back-seax style is the most common and appears in TV shows and movies depicting Vikings.
+He said the broken-back seax style is the most common and appears in TV shows and movies depicting Vikings.

-Blade lengths varied wildly from 7 inches on the short end and topping out at 30 inches, the latter Emerson calls a short sword, basically.
+Blade lengths varied wildly from seven inches on the short end and topping out at 30 inches, the latter Emerson called a short sword, basically.

-“The seax needed to be an all-round utility tool that could chop, cut, slice and sometimes stab, all with equal ease of application,” he illustrates.
-“A Viking’s livelihood depended on self-sufficiency, resourcefulness and the quality of his toolkit.”
+“The seax needed to be an all-around utility tool that could chop, cut, slice, and sometimes stab, all with equal ease of application,” he said.
+“A Viking’s livelihood depended on self-sufficiency, resourcefulness, and the quality of his toolkit.”

 The straight-line cutting edge tackles a variety of tasks easily, and the point of the blade is both precise and powerful, with the ability to score as well as penetrate.

 5 Best Seax Knives